0awful/literate-dodge-the-creeps-rust/src/rust/literate/code-the-player.md

 Because we use base in the `Player` `struct` we need to have base as a parameter in our `init`.
 This is then handled automagically by `gdext`.

 But also what the heck. `screen_size` isn't `(0.0, 0.0)`.
 We handle this in `ready`.
 We do this because the godot gscript tutorial does this.
 The reason it does that is because of lifecycle methods.
 Here's the docs on [ready](https://docs.godotengine.org/en/stable/tutorials/best_practices/godot_notifications.html#ready-vs-enter-tree-vs-notification-parented) and [init](https://docs.godotengine.org/en/stable/tutorials/best_practices/godot_notifications.html#init-vs-initialization-vs-export).
 Given godot recommends you use ready.
 You should use ready for these sorts of things.
 You don't need to understand the depths of this at this time.
+We will talk about it more later if you're curious.

 ###### player ready
 ```rust